fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

-# Improving the Hacker News ranking algorithm
+# Improving the Hacker News Ranking Algorithm (Part 1)

 In our opinion, the goal of Hacker News is to find the highest quality submissions (according to its community) and show them on the frontpage.
 While the current ranking algorithm seems to meet this requirement at first glance, we identified two inherent flaws that make it perform worse than it could.